macdaliot/py-beach/README.md

 ### Private Parameters
 When doing an addActor, any parameters given to the Actor that starts with a "_" will be treated as private and will not be echoed back.
 This can be used to give things like crypto keys to Actors without exposing them too much.

+### Encrypted Node Comms
+By specifying a 'private_key' parameter in the beach config that points to an AES-256 key on disk (and that can be generated with the beach_cli command 'gen_key'), all beach node (and actor) comms will be encrypted point-to-point using AES-256-CBC.

+### API Admin Privilege
+By specifuing an 'admin_token' parameter in the beach config, nodes will only accept privileged commands like addActor and removeActor from API instances providing an 'admin_token' (also through the beach config).
+This means some APIs can be unprivileged by not having the 'admin_token' in the config file it uses while having the 'admin_token' in the beach config for the cluster nodes.

 ## Misc Setup
 ### Automated Deployment